SAMix: Calibrated and Accurate Continual Learning via Sphere-Adaptive Mixup and Neural Collapse

 \textbf{a) H1 - without SAMix.} The hypothesis is \textbf{partially} validated.
 On Seq-Tiny-ImageNet and Seq-Cifar-10, FC-NCCL outperforms TA-NCCL in accuracy and calibration across buffer sizes, except in a few Task-IL cases where the results are nearly equivalent.
 This support the hypothesis that preserving within-class distributions improves CL performance.
 The integration of temperature scaling and focal loss in FNC$^2$ yields better-calibrated predictions, as evidenced by FC-NCCL’s significantly lower ECE$_{5,5}$ compared to DR.

 However, on Seq-Cifar-100, the trend reverses, with DR outperforming FNC$^2$ entirely, which contradicts the initial performance hypothesis.
-We attribute this to Cifar-100’s higher inter-class similarity \cite{bertinetto2018metalearning}, stemming from its 100 classes grouped into 20 semantically related superclasses (e.g., vehicles, animals).
+We attribute this to Cifar-100’s higher inter-class similarity \citep{bertinetto2018metalearning}, stemming from its 100 classes grouped into 20 semantically related superclasses (e.g., vehicles, animals).
 In contrast, Tiny ImageNet contains 200 more diverse and ungrouped classes.
 This similarity in Cifar-100 may lead to greater class confusion, limiting the advantages of FC-NCCL.
 Moreover, as shown in Figure \ref{fig:calibration-results}a, FNC$^2$ achieves lower ECE$_{5,5}$ on the current task, indicating better calibration than DR. However, with buffer usage, FC-NCCL shows higher OE$_{5,5}$ than TA-NCCL (see Figure \ref{fig:calibration-results}b).